Bana cathedral: History

 From the time of Adarnase IV's reconstruction, the cathedral of Bana was one of the principal royal churches of the Bagrationi dynasty.
 It was used for the coronation of Bagrat IV in 1027 and his marriage to Helena, a niece of the Byzantine emperor Romanos III Argyros in 1032.
-In the 15th century, King Vakhtang IV of Georgia (r.
-1442–1446) and his consort khatun were buried at Bana.
+In the 15th century, King Vakhtang IV and his consort khatun were buried at Bana.
 It was also the seat of the Georgian Orthodox bishop of Bana, whose diocese also included the neighboring areas of Taos-Kari, Panaskerti, and Oltisi.
 With the Ottoman conquest of the area in the 16th century, Bana was abandoned by Christians.
 During the Crimean War (1853–1865), the Ottoman military converted the church into a fortress, adding the crude bulwark still visible on the south side.
 During the Russo-Turkish war of 1877–78, it was shelled by the Russian artillery, blasting the dome off and inflicting severe damage on the edifice.
 Later the Russians carted off much of masonry to build a late 19th-century church in Oltu.

 The church was first described and sketched by the German botanist Karl Koch in 1843.
 He declared it the most remarkable church in the East after the Hagia Sophia.
 Koch was followed by the Russian ethnographer Yevgeny Veidenbaum in 1879 and the Georgian historian Dimitri Bakradze in 1881.
 The latter two found the church already without a dome, but reported about still surviving frescos and a Georgian inscription in the Asomtavruli script.
 From 1902 to 1907, the ruins of Bana were scrupulously studied by an expedition led by the Georgian archaeologist Ekvtime Taqaishvili.
 Inaccessible to Soviet nationals, the monument was a subject of study of some Western scholars during the Cold War era.
 In 1983 the American archaeologist and art historian, Dr. Robert W. Edwards, completed a scientific assessment of the complex as well as an accurate plan drawn to scale.